THE END OF THE QAJARS

 In 1907, the second Majlis was elected, liberal elements having gained the upper hand.
 It was elected after a change in the law allowing for a single class of voter - and parties had begun to emerge: the Moderates, led by Bihbahani, and the Democrats, led by Taqizada.
 Each party tended to be denounced by the other for being "pro-British" or "pro-Russian".
 But it was soon over.
 In 1910, Bihbahani was assassinated, and Taqizada left Iran (though he almost certainly had nothing to do with the murder).
 In desperate need of financial reform, they appointed a neutral expert - a young American lawyer called Morgan Shuster [right], who'd done something similar in Cuba.

-He immediately set out a series of far-sighted, necessary and effective reforms (and not just in finance) - but the Russians, needing Iran to be kept backward so they could exploit it better, "persuaded" the authorities (Russian troops were threatening Tehran) to scupper the arrangement on the grounds that Shuster had appointed a British officer to collect taxes in the north, their sphere.
+He immediately set out a series of far-sighted, necessary and effective reforms (and not just in finance) - The British were uncooperative, but the Russians, needing Iran to be kept backward so they could exploit it better, "persuaded" the authorities (Russian troops were threatening Tehran) to scupper the arrangement on the grounds that Shuster had appointed a British officer to collect taxes in the north, their sphere.
 In December 1911 there were demonstrations, including one by women, in support of Shuster, but the second Majlis was dissolved, Shuster was sacked, and yet another opportunity for Iran to get its act together was thrown away.
-Russian troops were there to suppress dissent - they actually fired on protesters in Mashhad.
+Russian troops were there to suppress dissent - they fired on protesters in Mashhad.
 The constitution remained, though, but there were no more elections until 1914 - and Russia still occupied northern Iran.
 The spirit of the revolution, and its ideals and aspirations had not been crushed - and would come to life again soon.
 For a while the ideals of the revolution was upheld by Kuchek Khan, leader of the Jangali ("forest"; =jungle) movement - but it was a local phenomenon, confined to Gilan on the Caspian.
 They were supported by the new Russian Bolshevik regime after 1917 - but eventually crushed by Reza Khan in 1921

 World War I